sympy/sympy/doc/src/modules/physics/mechanics/kane.rst

  :math:`\mathbf{M}(q, t) \dot{u} = \mathbf{f}(q, \dot{q}, u, t)`

-For a non-holonomic system with "o" total speeds and "m" motion constraints, we will get o - m equations.
+For a non-holonomic system with $o$ total speeds and $m$ motion constraints, we will get o - m equations.
 The mass-matrix/forcing equations are then augmented in the following fashion: